mmagyar/declarapi/AUTH.md

 To give flexibility to users of this library, this is not implemented by declarapi.
 The recommended way handle authentication is to use JWT token authentication.

-If the object is falsy, the requirest is considered unauthenticated.
+If the object is falsy, the request is considered unauthenticated.
 If the user value is truthy it is considered authenticated.
 The user object may contain two properties:
 - `permissions` array of the permissions that the user has.